mrsilver76/plex-autoshutdown/README.md

 # Plex Autoshutdown

-*A simple script which, when executed, will check that no-one is using Plex before shutting down the server it is running on.*
+*A simple script which will check that no-one is using Plex before shutting down the server it is running on.*

 This script is useful for people who have no requirement to run their Plex server 24/7 and have periods of time where no-one is using their server (eg. the early hours of the morning).
-In addition, the script will not "fight" with someone who manually turns on the Plex server and then doesn't stream anything for a period of time.
-This period of time is configurable.

 There are two scripts, one for Windows uses and one for Linux users.
 There is no script (yet) for people running MacOS – although submissions are welcome.

-## Licence
+## Features

-This is free and unencumbered software released into the public domain.

-Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

-In jurisdictions that recognize copyright laws, the author or authors of this software dedicate any and all copyright interest in the software to the public domain.
-We make this dedication for the benefit of the public at large and to the detriment of our heirs and successors.
-We intend this dedication to be an overt act of relinquishment in perpetuity of all present and future rights to this software under copyright law.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-For more information, please refer to https://unlicense.org
+Despite being small, these scripts have some useful features:

+1. Easy to set up, there is (literally) only one option that you must configure.
+2. Will not shut down a machine if there are active Plex streams.
+3. Will not force a machine to shut down for a (configurable) period of time after power up.
+This ensures that you can override the script by manually powering on your server and it won't promptly shut it down again.

-## Known issues
+## Download

-- The Plex API will often incorrectly report that content is being streamed for several minutes after it has been stopped.
-There is no workaround for this.
-- If you do not provide a valid Plex token then the script will always report that nothing is being streamed.
+1. Download the latest version from https://github.com/mrsilver76/itunes_playlist_exporter/releases
+2. Unzip the file.
+On Windows, you can double-click the file.
+On Linux you should use `unzip main.zip`
+3. Use the file ending in `bat` for Windows and the file ending `sh` for Linux.

 ## Configuration instructions

 To configure the script, open it up in your preferred text editor.

-For Windows, we recommend Notepad.
-For Linux we recommend nano.
+For Windows, I recommend [Notepad++](https://notepad-plus-plus.org/) but Notepad will do.
+For Linux, I recommend [nano](https://www.nano-editor.org/) which usually comes preinstalled with most distributions.

 There are two things in the code you can easily change: